Western Air Command (India): History

 WAC was raised in 1947 as the No. 1 Operational Group which controlled all the flying units of Indian Air Force, including the flying training units.
 On July 22, 1949, the No. 1 Operational Group was re-designated as the Operational Command.
-In 1958, the rank of the Commanding Officer of Operational Command was upgraded from Air Commodore to Air Vice Marshal and later, to the rank of Air Marshal.
+In 1958, the rank of the Air Officer Commanding the Operational Command was upgraded from Air Commodore to Air Vice Marshal and later, to the rank of Air Marshal, with the post also upgraded to Air Officer Commanding-in-Chief.

 In the aftermath of the India-China War of 1962, the IAF began the process of demarcation of specific areas of responsibility, and splitting up of the flying Corps into various operational air commands.
 On June 10, 1963, Operational Command assumed its present name of Headquarters Western Air Command.

 Due to its geographical location in the crucial North Indian region, surrounded by Pakistan to the west and China to the East, WAC has been involved in all major operations in India since independence, and has been the hub-centre of all operational activities during any operation.

 The IAF Western Air Command is engaged in air logistics operations to supply troops deployed at Siachen Glacier.
 These operations are undertaken from the Siachen Forward Air Base, using Mi-17, HAL Dhruv and HAL Cheetah helicopters.

 The Western Air Command has been the major operational command involved in most of the war fought by India, including the Indo-Pakistani War of 1947, Sino-Indian War in 1962, the Indo-Pakistani War of 1965, Indo-Pakistan War of 1971, Operation Pawan (1986) in Sri Lanka and Operation Safed Sagar during the 1999 Kargil War.